rotundasoftware/steamer/README.md

 app.use( steamer.stuffMiddleware( 'ssData' ) );

 app.get( '/', function( req, res ) {
-	// Now as our logic for a given route executes, we just add items to our boat's manifest... req.ssData.add( {
+	// As our logic for a given route executes, we just add items to our boat's manifest... req.ssData.add( {
 		contacts : {
 			fields : [ 'firstName', 'lastName' ]